kelsedilla/minimal/index.md

 ```$ pip install -r requirements.txt```

-Once these steps are complete, play the by running the pycross_main.py file.
+Once these steps are complete, play the game by running the pycross_main.py file.

 ## About Us
 In a world with many picross apps, websites, and physical books of picross puzzels, we three picross enjoyers set out to create a competitive picross app, using our favorite features of picross game design.
 We are: